-Amazon Brand Registry is free but, to sign up, you’ll need to own a registered trademark.
-If you haven’t already got one, you’ll have to pay to register one.
+Amazon Brand Registry and Amazon Transparency are free but to sign up you'll need to own a registered trademark.
+If you haven't already got one you'll have to pay to register one.

 Most of the tools that become available when you join the Amazon Brand Registry are free too.
 But brands that want to take advantage of Project Zero's serialization service will need to pay a fee.

 Go to the Brand Registry website and click 'Enroll now'.
 You'll then be asked to choose a country and to sign into your Seller Central or Vendor Central account.

 Make sure you sign into the relevant seller account as all the extra features and tools will be applied to this dashboard.

 To ensure you're eligible to apply you'll be asked about your brand name and whether it features on your products.
 You'll also be asked about your trademark including its name registration number and the trademark office that issued it.
 (Eligibility requirements vary from country to country so you may be asked slightly different questions.)